 Almost half (47%) of Americans are bothered by the complexity of our nation’s tax system.
 While it remains challenging, things have improved since IRS tax returns went digital.
 Electronic filing helps taxpayers feel more confident about understanding confusing forms, and it can help reduce errors, too.

-Despite that, tax return mistakes still happen, and when they do, you’ll need to file an amended return.
+But despite all those changes, tax return mistakes can still happen.
+When they do, you’ll need to file an amended return.

 Are you currently attempting to learn more about your amended tax return status?
 Have you been wondering, Where’s my amended return?
 Don’t panic!
 We’re here to put your mind at ease.
 You can learn everything you need to know about an amended tax return below.